rohitsingh1401/pingpong-AI/README.md

 ##Credits

-This code was by [malreddysid](https://github.com/malreddysid) i've just wrappedand updated  it. its a very cool thing to do .
+This code was by [malreddysid](https://github.com/malreddysid) i've just summarised and updated  it. it's a very cool thing to do .